dwesterwick/SPTQuestingBots/README.md

 **Known Issues for Bot Questing:**
 * Bots can't tell if a locked door is blocking their path and will give up instead of unlocking it
-* Bots tend to get trapped in certain spawn areas.
+* Bots tend to get trapped in certain areas.
 Known areas:
     * Factory Gate 1 (will be fixed with next Waypoints release for SPT-AKI 3.7.0)
     * Customs between Warehouse 4 and New Gas
     * Lighthouse in the mountains near the Resort spawn